Seristic/LagX/README.md

 ### Core Commands

-All commands use the `/lagx` prefix with the following permissions (legacy `/hbzcleaner` also works):
+All commands use the `/lagx` prefix with the following permissions:

 | Command             | Permission          | Description                             |
 | ------------------- | ------------------- | --------------------------------------- |